codekbganesh/Jenkins_SpringBoot_Project1/5.CICDPROJECT_USING_DOCKER_WITH_ANSIBLE/README.md

 Already production server Running with Docker with Old version(Installation Steps are same like Jenkins Server)

-If we want to deploy docker image from ansible server to Production server remotely we much require the docker plugin in the production Docker Server.Steps mentioned below.
+If we want to deploy docker image from ansible server to Production server remotely we must require the docker plugin in the production Docker Server.
+Steps mentioned below.

 ```
 sudo ansible --version